top of page

 An Apology

-I'm 43.
-Older than you were when you died.
+I'm 43 now, older than you were when you passed.
 Have I surpassed you in experiences, knowledge, or wisdom?
-Am I wrong in assuming you could have taught me more than I've learned on my own?

-I wish I knew.
+I often wish I knew.

 Your Son,